katawful/oblivion-lang-ref/markdown/language/statements.md

 Variable declaration happens outside of "begin blocks".
 Declaration is different from definition.
 A declaration only describes the type that a variable has, it does not initialize a value.
 All types will default initialize to 0 for comparative needs.

-language-reference core test- Check if all types default initialize to 0

 ## Set Statement
 ```ebnf